oncody/civ-board-game-2010/README.md

 | Rank 3 | 9 production |
 | Rank | 11 production |

-#### Recruit an aircraft military unit card
+#### Recruit Aircraft
-This requires you to have the tech card flight unlocked.
-An aircraft unit costs 12 production.
-Add an aircraft military unit card to your military unit hand.
+This requires you to have the flight tech card unlocked.
+An aircraft costs 12 production.
+Add an aircraft card to your military unit hand.

-#### Build a building
+#### Construct Building
 Requirements:
 1. The technology to be unlocked corresponding to this building
 1. Cannot be built on top of an enemy figure
 1. Each city can only have a single building with a star in its outskirts
-1. Building tiles are limited

 Place this building in your city's outskirts.
-You may replace an existing building, wonder, or great person tile.
+You may replace an existing building, wonder, or great person.
 If it's a wonder, you lose the wonder card.
-If it's a great person tile, you will lose the great person card.
-If you build a water building on a water tile, that tile is still considered to be a water tile for the sake of figure movement.
+If it's a great person, you will lose a corresponding great person card.
+If you build a water building on a water square, that square is still considered to be water for the sake of movement.
+Buildings are limited

-#### Build a wonder
+#### Construct Wonder
 Requirements:
+1. Each city can only have 1 wonder
 1. Cannot be built on top of an enemy figure
-1. Each city can only have 1 wonder
-1. A blockaded wonder tile prevents use of the corresponding wonder card
-1. An obsoleted wonder removes the corresponding wonder card but leaves the wonder tile
-1. When a wonder tile is destroyed, remove the corresponding wonder card

 Place this wonder in your city's outskirts.
 You may replace an existing building, wonder, or great person tile.
 If it's a wonder, you lose the wonder card.
 If it's a great person tile, you will lose the great person card.
 Replace the wonder from the market.
+1. A blockaded wonder prevents use of the corresponding wonder card
+1. An obsoleted wonder removes the corresponding wonder card but leaves the wonder tile
+1. When a wonder tile is destroyed, remove the corresponding wonder card

 #### Art Devotion
 When you devote a city ot the arts, gain culture as follows.
 Gain 1 culture (2 if the city is a metropolis).
 Gain 1 additional culture for each culture token in your outskirts that are not blockaded by an enemy army or scout figure.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)